 Rowland A. Sherrill Prize in Religious Studies: Essay Contest

-This scholarship is intended to recognize the best paper in an essay contest on a designated topic in religious studies.
+This award recognizes the best paper in an essay contest on a designated topic in religious studies.
 This award honors the memory of longtime Chair and Professor of Religious Studies, Rowland A. Sherrill.
 In addition to the monetary benefit of the award, students should consider how this award could also enhance future applications to graduate school and/or employers, both of which often seek evidence that an applicant can formulate and argue a thesis well.
 A major benefit of this award is the opportunity to have those skills formally recognized.

 Students submitting papers for the competition must be undergraduates enrolled at IUPUI (papers from all disciplines and departments are welcome).
 Eligibility is restricted to students enrolled in the current academic year.

 Students are free to address any of a broad range of issues from any disciplinary perspective as long as essays deal with religion and culture.
 Essays should have a minimum of seven (7) pages, double-spaced, with standard font and margins.

 Past recipients have written essays on a wide range of topics.
 For example, they have observed people living out their religious practices in writing about the use of sacred time in Wiccan rites and the disparity between youth and adult styles in a congregation's worship.
 They have addressed religion and politics in discussing religious practices of nonviolent peace building and the debate over whether the United States is a Christian nation.
 They have written about religious influences on different work ethics, and they have analyzed the challenge of feminist theology to traditional religious authority.